milon/laravel-todo/readme.md

 cd laravel-todo
 ```

-Then do a composer update
+Then do a composer install
 ```
-composer update
+composer install
 ```

 Then create a environment file using this command-